olliahonen/should-i-use-semicolons-ts/README.md

 **In short, lines starting with (, [, or ` may fool you.**

-This repository provides some examples on how things could go wrong, in TypeScript.
+This repository provides a brief tour of the situation, with some examples on how things could go wrong, in TypeScript, as well as a good mitigation technique.

 ## Example 1